MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     - `systemPrompt` is used to define that an AI assistant capable of generating email and SMS messages is required.
 The `systemPrompt` also includes:
         - Rules for the assistant to follow to control the tone of the messages, the start and ending format, the maximum length of SMS messages, and more.
-        - Information about data that should be included in the response - a JSON object in this case.
+        - Information about data that should be included in the response - a JSON object in this case and only a JSON object.
     - `userPrompt` is used to define the rules and contact name that the end user would like to include as the email and SMS messages are generated.
 The *Order is delayed 5 days* rule you entered earlier is included in `userPrompt`.
     - The function calls the `callOpenAI()` function you explored earlier to generate the email and SMS completions.

     ```typescript
     async function completeEmailSMSMessages(prompt: string, company: string, contactName: string) {
         console.log('Inputs:', prompt, company, contactName);

         const systemPrompt = `
         Assistant is a bot designed to help users create email and SMS messages from data and
-        return a JSON object with the message information in it.
+        return a JSON object with the email and SMS message information in it.

         Rules:
         - Generate a subject line for the email message.